Philip B. Duffy

 Making, A Two-State Solution in the Middle East, Counting Civilian Casualties, and Communicating Risks and Benefits.
 He has co-chaired three National Academy Colloquia on the Science of Science Communication.

-Paul Fleming directs the Climate Resiliency Group for Seattle Public Utilities (SPU), where he is responsible for leading climate research and assessment initiatives, mainstreaming adaptation and mitigation strategies and developing collaborative partnerships.
+Paul Fleming is the Corporate Water Program Manager for Microsoft.
+In that capacity he is leading the company’s water stewardship program which is focused on reducing water consumption in the company’s operations, investing in projects that improve water conditions in water stressed areas where the company operates and exploring how the company enable digital transformation in the water sector.
+Previously, Paul developed and directed the Seattle Public Utilities’ (SPU) Climate Resiliency Group where he was responsible for directing SPU’s climate research initiatives, assessing climate risks, mainstreaming adaptation and mitigation strategies and establishing collaborative partnerships.
+Paul has been an active participant in several national and international efforts focused on water and climate change.
 Paul contributed to the 2014 U.S. National Climate Assessment, serving as a Convening Lead Author of the Water Resources chapter and the Sustained Assessment Special Report and a Lead Author of the Adaptation chapter.
-He is a Past Chair of the Water Utility Climate Alliance (WUCA) and currently chairs the Project Advisory Board for an E.U.-funded research project focused on climate change and water management.
-Paul has a BA in Economics from Duke University and an MBA from the University of Washington.
+He is a Past Chair of the Water Utility Climate Alliance (WUCA) and chaired the Project Advisory Board a research project focused on climate change and water management funded through the EU Horizon 2020 Program.
+Paul has a BA in Economics from Duke University and a MBA from the University of Washington.

 Sherri W. Goodman